haxiswillow/hXtweaks/README.md

 ## License

     Copyright (C) 2015-2016 Willi Ye <williye97@gmail.com>
-	Copyright (C) 2017 morogoku <morogoku@hotmail.com>
+	Copyright (C) 2021 morogoku <gachermodern2@gmail.com>

-    MTweaks is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    hXtweaks is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.